 Everyone can benefit from daily brushing and flossing, having a healthy diet, avoiding tobacco use, and having regular dental checkups.
 These practices will help you to have good oral health.
 However, certain groups of people have unique concerns when it comes to oral health.
-Dr. Jack Schwarcz is pleased to offer tips for your oral health in Center Line, Michigan.
+Dr. Waleed Rhebi is pleased to offer tips for your oral health in Center Line, Michigan.

 Children & Teens